Boat Insurance Surveys

-When taking on new clients, insurance companies will often want to assess the risk involved in insuring a boat whatever its type.
-To assess the value and condition of a boat, a marine survey is required.
+Are you looking for boat insurance surveys for Surrey and the surrounding areas?
+When taking on new clients, insurance companies will often want to assess the risk involved in insuring a boat, whatever its type.
+To determine the value and condition of a ship, a marine survey is required.

 An insurance survey is less comprehensive than a pre-purchase survey.
 This type of survey is focused on the structure and major parts of the boat.
-The survey takes into consideration the integrity of the keel, hull, deck, superstructure, and also the domestic/mechanical systems and engine.
+The survey considers the keel, hull, deck, superstructure, and domestic/mechanical systems and engine integrity.

 The insurance survey will contain the following information:

 A statement declaring the purpose of the survey

 Date and location of the survey

 Status of the vessel: out of water or afloat

 Specifications including principle dimensions Identifiers such as registration number, hull number and engine serial numbers.

 Machinery parameters such as horsepower, model number, transmissions, turbocharged, etc.